ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

 Linear interpolation
 --------------------

-Sometimes you have data at the same scale as the `weathercan` data, but inbetween the sampling points.
+Sometimes you have data at the same scale as the `weathercan` data, but in between the sampling points.
 An example of this is data documenting visits to bird feeders by birds outfitted with RFID tags (radio-frequency identification).
 When a bird with a tag sits on the perch of a feeder, their presence is recorded.
-We can access this data from [Thompson Rivers University](https://www.tru.ca/) using the [`feedr`](http://github.com/animalnexus/feedr) package:
+This data is available through the [animalnexus project](http://animalnexus.ca) hosted at [Thompson Rivers University](https://www.tru.ca/).
+We can use the [`feedr`](http://github.com/animalnexus/feedr) package to access it:

 ``` r
 f <- dl_data(start = "2017-01-06", end = "2017-01-10")